-This SMB connector accepts an external signal that will replace the internal sample clock generator.
-This input accepts signals from 75MHz to 2.3GHz, with an input power of 0 dBm to 10 dBm.
+This SMA connector accepts an external signal that will replace the internal sample clock generator.
+This input accepts signals covering the instrument's entire sample clock range, with an input power of 0 dBm to 10 dBm.
 The sample clock input is available for those applications requiring improved phase noise characteristics for the output signal.
 With a suitable source, the overall phase noise can be improved by a factor of up to 20 dBc/Hz.
 The sample clock input is active only after selecting the external SCLK source option.